Information for term Teach In Spain

 Exact responsibilities of Language and Culture Assistants vary according to each individual school.
 However, you won’t be left alone with an entire class of students, nor will you be responsible for grading, discipline, or the independent supervision of students.

 CIEE Language and Culture Assistants in Madrid work from October to June and receive a monthly stipend 1,000 Euro (approx. $1,150).
-In Andalucía, where the cost of living is lower, Language Assistants receive a monthly stipend of 700 Euro (approx. $815) and work from October to May.
 For most participants, this is adequate to afford a comfortable lifestyle.
 If you’re careful with spending, you’ll have some money for fun and to explore Spain and other European countries.
 Your income will go further outside of city centers where the cost of shared accommodations, food, transportation, entertainment, etc., are lower.
 We will provide you with advice on how to find an affordable apartment and how to best plan your budget each month.

 Most program participants also teach private English classes, either through their school or independently.
 CIEE can help here, too, with advice on how to advertise and find private lessons when you get to Spain.